In which career can you have the biggest positive impact on the world?

 Remember that we think personal fit is really important and we don’t encourage people to take options that would make them unhappy.
 But if one of these paths might be a good fit, it will usually be the top recommendation we’d make to you.

-As we’ve argued, the next few decades might see the development of powerful machine learning algorithms with the potential to transform society.6 This could potentially have both huge upsides and downsides, including the possibility of catastrophic risks.
+As we’ve argued, the next few decades might see the development of powerful machine learning algorithms with the potential to transform society.
+This could have both huge upsides and downsides, including the possibility of catastrophic risks.

-To manage these risks, one need is technical research into the design of safe AI systems (the “alignment problem”), which we cover later.
-But even if the technical problems are solved, there remain many other important questions to address.
+To manage these risks, one need is technical research into the design of safe AI systems (including the “alignment problem”), which we cover later.
+But in addition to the technical problems, there are many other important questions to address.
 These can be roughly categorised into the three key challenges of transformative AI strategy:

-To overcome these challenges, we need a community of experts who understand the intersection of modern AI systems and policy, and work together to mitigate long-term risks.
+To overcome these challenges, we need a community of experts who understand the intersection of modern AI systems and policy, and work together to mitigate long-term risks and ensure humanity reaps the benefits of advanced AI.
 These experts would broadly carry out two overlapping activities: (i) research – to develop strategy and policy proposals, and (ii) implementation – working together to put policy into practice.

 Ultimately, we see these issues as equally important as the technical ones, but currently they are more neglected.
 Many of the top academic centres and AI companies have started to hire researchers working on technical AI safety, and there’s perhaps a community of 20-50 full-time researchers focused on the issue.
-However, there are only a handful of researchers focused on strategic issues or working in AI policy.
+However, there are only a handful of researchers focused on strategic issues or working in AI policy with a long-term perspective.

 Some examples of top jobs to work towards long-term in this path include the following, which fit a variety of skill types:

-- In academia, become a researcher at one of the institutes focused on long-term AI policy, especially the Future of Humanity Institute at Oxford, which already has several researchers working on these issues in the Governance of AI Program.
+In academia, become a researcher at one of the institutes focused on long-term AI policy, especially the Future of Humanity Institute at Oxford, which already has several researchers working on these issues at the Center for the Governance of AI.

 How to enter

-In the first few years of this path, you’d focus on learning more about the issues and how government works, as well as meeting key people in the field, rather than pushing for a specific proposal.
-AI policy and strategy is a deeply complicated area, and it’s easy to make things worse by accident (e.g. see the Unilateralists Curse).
+In the first few years of this path, you’d focus on learning more about the issues and how government works, as well as meeting key people in the field, and doing research, rather than pushing for a specific proposal.
+AI policy and strategy is a deeply complicated area, and it’s easy to make things worse by accident (e.g. see the Unilateralist’s Curse).

 Some common early career steps include:

-- Relevant graduate study.
+Relevant graduate study.
 Some especially useful fields include international relations, strategic studies, machine learning, economics, law, public policy, and political science.
-Our top recommendations right now are international relations if you want to focus on research and strategic studies if you want to focus on implementation.
+Our top recommendation right now is machine learning if you can get into a top 10 school in computer science.
+Otherwise, our top recommendation tends to be: i) law school if you can get into Yale or Harvard ii) international relations if you want to focus on research and iii) strategic studies if you want to focus on implementation.
+However, the best choice for you will also depend heavily on your personal fit and the particular schools you get into.

-This research field is at a very early stage, which creates multiple challenges.
-For one, the key questions have not been formalised, which creates a need for “distentanglement research” to enable other researchers to get traction.
+This field is at a very early stage of development, which creates multiple challenges.
+For one, the key questions have not been formalised, which creates a need for “disentanglement research” to enable other researchers to get traction.
 For another, there is a lack of mentors and positions, which can make it hard for people to break into the area.

 If you’re not able to land a research position now, then you can either (i) continue to build up expertise and contribute to research when the field is more developed, or (ii) focus more on the policy positions, which could absorb hundreds of people.

 Most of the first steps on this path also offer widely useful career capital.
-For instance, you could often switch into other areas of policy, the application of AI to other social problems, or earning to give.
+For instance, depending on the subarea you start in, you could often switch into other areas of policy, the application of AI to other social problems, operations, or earning to give.
 So, the risks of starting down this path if you may want to switch later are not too high.

-Since this is one of our top priority paths, we recently hired a specialist advisor, Niel Bowerman, to focus on finding and helping people who want to enter it.
-He is especially focused on roles aimed an improving US AI public policy.
+Since this is one of our top priority paths, we have a specialist advisor, Niel Bowerman, who focuses on finding and helping people who want to enter it.
+He is especially focused on roles aimed at improving US AI public policy.
 If you would like advice, get in touch here.

 Could this be a good fit for you?